Skip to content

 The price of SRECs varies by time and location and is dictated by the SREC market, meaning prices depend on supply and demand.
 The more solar electricity that’s generated in your state, the less money SRECs will sell for.
 The higher your state’s solar RPS, the more SRECs needed, and the more expensive they are.

 Unfortunately, you can’t create a large solar system to generate a lot of SRECs and make money selling them on the market.
-The money you’d make on SRECs is not likely to ever be enough to make up for the cost of the solar system’s installation but it can provide a nice passive income that can be used to offset the ongoing transmission costs charged by the utility company.
+The money you’d make on SRECs is not likely to ever be enough to make up for the cost of the solar system’s installation, but it can provide a nice passive income that can be used to offset the ongoing transmission costs charged by the utility company.

 Additionally, many utilities will limit the size of your solar system to about 100% or slightly above your building’s total electricity usage, meaning you’re really only able to generate enough electricity to offset your building’s usage.